 → Fukushima Contaminated Water Flow Illustration

-On Tuesday, 29 March 2011, the IAEA provided the following briefing on the current status of nuclear safety in Japan:
+On Wednesday, 30 March 2011, the IAEA provided the following information on the current status of nuclear safety in Japan.

 1. Current Situation

-The situation at the Fukushima Daiichi plant remains very serious.
+Overall at the Fukushima Daiichi plant, the situation remains very serious.

 2. Radiation Monitoring

-As far as food contamination is concerned, 63 samples taken from 24 -29 March, and reported on from 27 - 29 March, for various vegetables, fruit (strawberries), mushrooms, eggs, seafood and pasteurized milk in eight prefectures (Chiba, Fukushima, Gunma, Ibaraki, Miyagi, Niigata, Tochigi and Yamagata), stated that results for iodine-131, caesium-134 and caesium-137 were either not detected or were below the regulation values set by the Japanese authorities.
+As far as food contamination is concerned, 35 samples taken from 25-29 March, and reported on 29 March, for various vegetables, fruit (strawberry), seafood, pork and unprocessed raw milk in nine prefectures (Chiba, Gunma, Ibaraki, Kanagawa, Nagano, Niigata, Saitama, Tochigi and Yamagata), stated that results for iodine-131, caesium-134 and caesium-137 were either not detected or were below the regulation values set by the Japanese authorities.

-The Joint FAO/IAEA Food Safety Assessment Team met with local government authorities in Ibaraki prefecture on Monday and provided advice related to contamination of food and the environment, including the mechanisms and persistence of such contamination, examples of remediation strategies, international standards and sampling plan designs and radionuclide transfer from soil to plants, particularly as related to rice production in the area.
+The Joint FAO/IAEA Food Safety Assessment Team met with local government officials in Tochigi prefecture on 29 March and provided advice related to contamination of food and the environment.

-Local government authorities briefed the FAO/IAEA Team on the extent of contamination in Ibaraki, the principle agricultural products affected, the main production areas and production methods (greenhouse, open-air) and levels of contamination found (principally in air, tap/ground water and vegetables) and imminent plans to monitor soil contamination.
+Local government officials briefed the FAO/IAEA Team on the extent of contamination in Tochigi, the principle agricultural products affected, the main production areas and production methods (greenhouses, open-air), levels of contamination found (principally in air, tap/ground water and vegetables) and imminent plans to monitor soil contamination.
 A field visit also took place to a spinach producer outside Utsunomiya City.

-The FAO/IAEA team is also meeting with the local authorities in Tochigi prefecture today, and will meet with local government officials in Gunma tomorrow.
+The FAO/IAEA team is also meeting with the local government officials in Gunma prefecture today.